pruizf/disco/README.md

 #### From [v3 release](https://github.com/pruizf/disco/releases) onwards

 In the plain-text version, an external [table](https://github.com/pruizf/disco/blob/master/author_metadata.tsv) can be used to access author-metadata (dates, origin, etc.).
 The table's fields are explained [here](https://github.com/pruizf/disco/blob/master/metadata_fields.md).
 Poems' IDs as well their author's ID in the corpus are also encoded in the file names.
-The metadata table matches those authors' IDs, so that the file names can be crossed with the table.
+The metadata table contains those authors' IDs, so that the file names can be crossed with the table.

 Here are some examples of the way file names encode IDs: